SHTF Life Hacks | Secret Prepper Tip List

 14. Make Petroleum Jelly Firestarter Balls

 Cotton balls drenched in petroleum jelly make great firestarters.
-They burn hotter and longer than typical paper.
-Store them in airtight plastic pill bottles to keep the moisture in.
+They burn longer than typical paper.
+Store them in airtight containers to keep the moisture in.

 15. Make and Wear Paracord Bracelets

 A paracord is an essential prepper item to have when SHTF.
 Start with at least 10 feet worth of paracord and measure your wrist for sizes.
 Weave the paracord into a survival bracelet and join the ends using a buckle.